 During the year ended March 31, 2020, the Company reached a settlement with the IRS for the tax years ended March 31, 2010, 2011 and 2012.
-The outcome of the settlement did not have a material impact on the Company's tax results for operations and financial position.
-As a result of the settlement, the Company made a payment of \$21.1 million for tax and interest.
+The outcome of the settlement did not have a material impact on the Company's tax results for operations, financial position, or cash flows.

 During the year ended March 31, 2020, the IRS began its examination of the next audit cycle which includes the income tax returns for the years ended March 31, 2013 through March 31, 2015.
 The examination is expected to conclude in the next fiscal year and result in a settlement agreement with the IRS.
 The Company does not anticipate the settlement to have a material impact on the Company's results of operations, financial position, or cash flows.
-The income tax returns for the years ended March 31, 2016 through March 31, 2019 remain subject to examination by the IRS.
+The income tax returns for the years ended March 31, 2019 remain subject to examination by the IRS.